ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    CMEPS
       The `Community Mediator for Earth Prediction Systems <https://github.com/NOAA-EMC/CMEPS>`_ (CMEPS) is a :term:`NUOPC`-compliant :term:`mediator` used for coupling Earth system model components.
 It is currently being used in NCAR's Community Earth System Model (:term:`CESM`) and NOAA's subseasonal-to-seasonal (S2S) coupled system.
 More information is available in the `CMEPS Documentation <https://escomp.github.io/CMEPS/versions/master/html/index.html>`_.

+   coldstart
+   cold start
+      A coldstart forecast initializes a model using data from a different source (e.g., climatology data, forecast data from a different model, analysis files) to "spin up," or start, the forecast.

    container
       `Docker <https://www.docker.com/resources/what-container>`_ describes a container as "a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another."